Skip to content

 castles in scotland

-Dunrobin Castle and Gardens is the most incredible house in the north of Scotland and the largest in the Northern Highlands, overlooking the Moray Firth.
-Dating back to the early 1300s, the historic castle served as the residence of the Earls and, later, the Dukes of Sutherland
+Dunrobin Castle and Gardens is the most incredible house in the north of Scotland and the largest in the Northern Highlands.
+It overlooks the Moray Firth.
+Dating back to the early 1300s, the historic castle served as the residence of the Earls and, later, the Dukes of Sutherland.

 Visiting the castle during early spring and throughout summer will offer you a colourful display of flora, ranging from tulips and perennial geraniums to dahlias and Mexican orange blossoms.
 Quite the fairytale, if we may say!